asimumsma7832/bookstoreapplication/README.md

+### Caution
+To reach the project files navigate to master branch.
 # Book Store Application

 This is a project developed using ASP.NET Core 3.1.
 It serves as a starting point for building web applications using the latest version of the ASP.NET framework.
 This README file provides an overview of the project and instructions for getting started.